zsoltfarn/Froling_Connect/README.md

 ```

 ## Troubleshooting
 - **Chromedriver not found:** Ensure you have installed ChromeDriver and set the correct path.
+Also ensure that it's compatible with your version of Google Chrome.
 - **Login issues:** Double-check your credentials in `config.py`.
 - **Data not scraped:** Check if the class names `key` and `value` match the website’s HTML structure.